-Watercolor and oil painter Michael Holter - and about to release his first video demonstration from Creative Catalyst! - has had a lot of jobs including owning two galleries, teaching art classes and working as a creative director.
+Watercolor painter Michael Holter -7 Steps to Watercolor Landscapes (now available in the CCP shop) - has had a lot of jobs including owning two galleries, teaching art classes and working as a creative director.
 And through all of it, he’s been painting.
 Today Holter can be found winning awards (he’s got quite a few letters after his name) and teaching nationally.

 Could you walk us through your process?
 What steps or studies do you do before you start your painting?
 How does each step address a particular problem or problems?